Adiabatic theory of the polaron spectral function: Polaron theory

 here $|0\rangle $ and ${\cal E}_0$ are the ground state and the ground state energy of the grand-canonical Hamiltonian $H^{'}$.
 The first term in Eq.(\ref{SpectrF0}) describes the inverse photo-emission spectrum, when the number of electrons in the ground state is increased by 1.
 Contrary, the second term describes the direct photo-emission spectrum, when the number of electrons is reduced by 1.

 Very often only the first term in Eq.(\ref{SpectrF0}) is calculated \cite{AlexandrovKabanovRay,Bonca1,Berciu,Bonca2} assuming that the chemical potential is large and negative ($\mu<0$).
-Indeed, in that case $|0\rangle$ is the phonon vacuum without any electrons and therefore the second term in Eq.(\ref{SpectrF0}) is equal to zero.
+Indeed, in that case, $|0\rangle$ is the phonon vacuum without any electrons, and therefore the second term in Eq.(\ref{SpectrF0}) is equal to zero.
 Calculating eigenstates and eigenvalues of Hamiltonian Eq.(\ref{Ham}) with 1 electron it is easy to evaluate Eq.(\ref{SpectrF0}).
-On the other hand, the calculation of the spectral function at arbitrary $\mu$ requires diagonalization of many-body grand-canonical Hamiltonian $H^{'}$ with arbitrary number of electrons, which is quite difficult task even for the exact diagonalization calculations \cite{AlexandrovKabanovRay,Bonca1,Bonca2}.
+On the other hand, the calculation of the spectral function at arbitrary $\mu$ requires diagonalization of many-body grand-canonical Hamiltonian $H^{'}$ with an arbitrary number of electrons, which is quite difficult task even for the exact diagonalization calculations \cite{AlexandrovKabanovRay,Bonca1,Bonca2}.

-Note that the spectral density, calculated with the large negative chemical potential is not sensitive to the polaron states, which are described by the solutions of Eq.(\ref{nlinSch}) with a nonzero vacuum lattice deformation.
+Note that the spectral density, calculated with the large negative chemical potential is not sensitive to the polaron states, which are described by the solutions of Eq.(\ref{nlinSch}) with a nonzero lattice deformation in the ground state of the grand-canonical Hamiltonian.
 Indeed, the overlap of the wave functions with and without the polaron deformation is exponentially small $\propto \exp{(-const\sqrt{M/m})}$.
 That is the reason why the sum rules for the spectral density do not contain any adiabatic and nonadiabatic contributions, related to the polaron formation.
-To find polaronic features in this spectral function it is necessary to perform calculations with exponential accuracy in adiabatic parameter $m/M$.
+To find polaronic features in this spectral function it is necessary to perform calculations with exponential accuracy in the adiabatic parameter $m/M$.

-On the other hand it is possible to fix the chemical potential that the ground state of the system corresponds to the eigenstate of the grand canonical Hamiltonian $H^{'}$ with exactly 1 polaron.
-In this case the first term in Eq.(\ref{SpectrF0}) corresponds to adding of 1 electron to the ground state and creating the excited state with 2 electrons.
-The second term represents the process of emission of 1 electron from the polaronic state and creation of the excited state without any electrons.
-These contributions to the spectral function are sensitive to the polaron formation.
+In the next section, we present the calculations of the spectral function in the limit of large and negative chemical potential.
+Then we assume that chemical potential is fixed in close vicinity to the polaron level in the way that the ground state has exactly one polaron.
+Here we consider spinless electrons and assume, that bipolaron formation is suppressed.